 You should read this entire prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein and therein carefully.
 Words and expressions defined elsewhere in this prospectus supplement or the accompanying prospectus have the same meaning in this section.
 Investing in the bonds involves certain risks.
 Factors that are material for assessing the market risks associated with the bonds are described below.
-You should consult your financial, tax, legal, accounting and other advisors prior to deciding whether to make an investment in the bonds and Israel's access to credit.
+You should consult your financial, tax, legal, accounting and other advisors prior to deciding whether to make an investment in the bonds.